 Back to practicality.
 In today’s article I’d like to review day-packs.
 They are not handbags, but serve the same purpose and beyond.
 My daughter, Nika who attends Boulder CU wouldn’t be without her day-pack.
 Naturally, there are dozens and some that are tendier than others, so I enlisted her help in finding just the right ones to tell you about.
 Seeing the world from a 19 year old perspective helps me to give a more objective report.
 After all is said and done, I lean towards fashion while my daughter sees functionality first, and fashion second.

 We make our choices depending on the activity we are heading out for.
 If you are a campus crawler, or a world traveler, a city cruiser or a car pooler, the day-pack has to be specific for your needs.
-There are day-packs for outdoor adventure and day-packs for investigating a new city via limousine.
+There are heavy duty day-packs for outdoor adventure and quaint day-packs for investigating a new city via your local limo company.
 The occasion dictates the need.
 The following are very popular on campus among students and professors alike.

 Once in a while I go off a deep end and let my imagination soar to heights of unbelievable limits.
 Like recently when I saw a small news clip featuring million dollar handbags.
 My jaw dropped at the thought, but then the fun started to set in.
 My articles are usually so very practical from a lowly mortal who grapples over a $225 bag from the Macy’s counter.